mines-oceanography/mantaray/notes.md

 {\bf \nabla} \times {\bf k} = 0.
 $$

-Additionally, differentiating the equations for the wavenumber and frequency in time and space, respectively, we gets:
+Additionally, differentiating the equations for the wavenumber and frequency in time and space, respectively, we get:

 $$
 \frac{\partial {\bf k}}{\partial t} + {\bf \nabla}\omega =0,